chreke/learn-ansible/README.md

 lines.
 This is almost the same as `>`, except the latter adds a trailing newline.
 The more you know!)

 Now we should be able to run Django's migrations.
+Lucky for us, Ansible comes with a module for running Django admin commands, called `django_manage`.
 Add the following step to the playbook, just before starting Django:

 ```yaml
 - name: Run migrations